 Managing one’s finances can be a challenging undertaking for some people.
 Lack of time, not being comfortable with money and getting confused by unfamiliar terms and concepts are several reasons why some people avoid this important aspect of their daily lives.

 Ask FICO is a new Q & A column where our credit scoring expert, Tom Quinn answers common credit score and credit-related questions that you have.
 Post your questions on our Understanding FICO Scoring and General Credit Topics threads on the myFICO Forums.

 The question this month: “I found out that I don’t have a FICO® Score.
 What should I do to establish a credit history?”

-Super Bowl fever is taking over millions of football fans as Super Bowl Sunday quickly approaches.
-As part of the lead up to the game, there is a great deal of speculation and analysis (and non-stop media coverage!) on which team will take the title — the Carolina Panthers or the Denver Broncos.
+Super Bowl fever is starting to build as Super Bowl Sunday approaches.
+As part of the lead-up to the game, there is a great deal of speculation and analysis (and non-stop media coverage!) on which team will take the title — the Atlanta Falcons or the New England Patriots.

 New Years is the perfect time to start fresh – change those bad habits into good ones and make this year the best one yet.
 From healthier eating and more exercising to less spending and wiser budgeting, we’ve all made resolutions that we were determined to keep.
 Unfortunately, many times our determination runs astray and it’s only a few weeks before we end up right back where we started.